Best Roofing Software in 2026: CRM, Estimating, and Project Management

 Best for: Mid-sized roofing companies (5–20 crews) doing 50–100+ jobs monthly

 JobNimbus is purpose-built for roofing, solar, and exterior contractors.
-It’s the platform most heavily marketed to roofers and comes with the deepest roofing-specific integrations.
+It’s the most heavily marketed platform to roofers.
+It comes with the deepest roofing-specific connections.

 Key Roofing Features:

-– Native integration with Hover (aerial measurement tool)
+• Native connection with Hover (aerial measurement tool)

 Roofing-Specific Strengths:

-JobNimbus’s Hover integration is seamless.
+JobNimbus’s Hover connection is seamless.
 You pull measurements directly into estimates without manual entry.
 Their insurance workflow explicitly handles scope matching, supplemental claims, and adjuster communication.
-Material ordering connects to major suppliers, so crews can order from the app.
-The photo management system is built for job progression documentation—not an afterthought.
+Material ordering connects to major suppliers.
+Crews can order from the app.
+The photo management system is built for job progression documentation.
+It’s not an afterthought.

 Cons:

-– Mobile app, while solid, sometimes lags behind web dashboard updates
+• Mobile app is solid but sometimes lags behind web dashboard updates

-– Customer support, though roofing-knowledgeable, can have wait times during busy season
+• Customer support is roofing-knowledgeable but can have wait times during busy season

 User Feedback:

-Small crews praise simplicity; larger operations love the scalability.
-The Hover integration alone justifies the cost if you’re already measuring aerially.
+Small crews praise simplicity.
+Larger operations love the scalability.
+The Hover connection alone justifies the cost if you’re already measuring aerially.

 Pricing: $79–$249/month (usage-based, scales with team size)